How to Manage Employee Expenses

 Ask your employees to digitize their receipts with a mobile scanning app, or else assign the job of collecting and scanning all paper receipts to an office admin.

-If you must stick with paper-based recordkeeping (which we don’t recommended for a host of reasons), make sure you have a filing system that is easy to use, secure, and stored in a fireproof cabinet.
+If you must stick with paper-based recordkeeping (which we don’t recommend for a host of reasons), make sure you have a filing system that is easy to use, secure, and stored in a fireproof cabinet.

 And remember, a “worst-case scenario” mentality should guide recordkeeping in all parts of your business; your expense reporting system is no exception.
 It’s always better to have a document and not need it than to need it and not have it.